MohammedBENHADINE/CubeBL/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-A2DP-SOURCE EXAMPLE
+CubeBL
 ========================

-Example of A2DP audio source role
+The CubeBL uses A2DP audio source role

-This is the example of using Advanced Audio Distribution Profile (A2DP) APIs to transmit audio stream.
-Application can take advantage of this example to implement portable audio players or microphones to transmit audio stream to A2DP sink devices.
+Briefly we are using Advanced Audio Distribution Profile (A2DP) APIs to transmit audio stream.

 ## How to use this example

 ### Hardware Required

-This example is able to run on any commonly available ESP32 development board, and is supposed to connect to [A2DP sink example](../a2dp_sink) in ESP-IDF.
+This example is able to run on any commonly available ESP32 development board, and is supposed to connect to ReceiverBL or any third-party bluetooth speakers.

 ### Configure the project